philipc2/philipc2.github.io/index.md

 ## About

+I'm a **R&D Computer Scientist** with the Real Time Data Processing organization at [Sandia National Laboratories](https://www.sandia.gov/).

-I'm a **Scientific Software Engineer** with the [GeoCAT](https://geocat.ucar.edu/) team at the [NSF National Center for Atmospheric Research](https://ncar.ucar.edu/), where I develop [UXarray](https://github.com/UXARRAY/uxarray), a Python library designed for analyzing and visualizing unstructured-grid datasets.
+I've previously worked as a **Scientific Software Engineer** with the [GeoCAT](https://geocat.ucar.edu/) team at the [NSF National Center for Atmospheric Research](https://ncar.ucar.edu/), where I developed [UXarray](https://github.com/UXARRAY/uxarray), a Python library designed for analyzing and visualizing unstructured-grid datasets.

 My work centers on harnessing Python's versatility in scientific computing to enable sophisticated analyses without sacrificing performance.
 By integrating modern, high-performance libraries such as Numba, Dask, and CuPy, as well as targeted extensions written in C++ and CUDA, I create intuitive, scalable Python APIs suitable for environments ranging from individual workstations to high-performance computing clusters.